-Research Interests: Life sciences; history of biology; science & technology studies; art history; visual & material culture; media studies; scientific practice; feminist science studies.
+Research Interests: Life sciences; history of biology; history of art and architecture; science & technology studies; scientific practice; media studies.

 “Drawing Embryos Together: Seeing ‘The Embryology of Crepidula.’”
 Joint Atlantic Seminar for the History of Biology (Philadelphia, PA, March 25th, 2017).

-“Visualizing the Cell: Pictorial Styles and their Epistemic Goals in General Cytology” with Kate MacCord.
-In Visions of Cell Biology: Reflections Inspired by Cowdry’s General Cytology, edited by Karl Matlin, Jane Maienschein, and Manfred Laubichler.
-University of Chicago Press, 2018.
+Steinert, Beatrice and Kate MacCord, “Visualizing the Cell: Pictorial Styles and their Epistemic Goals in General Cytology,” in Visions of Cell Biology: Reflections Inspired by Cowdry’s General Cytology, eds.
+Karl Matlin, Jane Maienschein, and Manfred Laubichler, University of Chicago Press, 2018

 B.A., Biology/Science & Society, Brown University